xinghanchen001/world-model/README.md

-# World Model Repository
+# World Model

-This repository contains research, documents, and tools related to working with AI systems and document management in AI collaboration contexts.
+My personal world model repository for organizing and connecting knowledge.

+## About

+This repository contains my personal knowledge base, organized in a way that helps me build a comprehensive "world model" - a framework for understanding how different pieces of information and concepts connect with each other.

-## Repository Structure
+## Structure

-- **research/** - Contains organized research documents
+- `/tools` - Scripts and utilities to help manage and analyze the knowledge base
-- **Clippings/** - Collection of saved articles and resources
+- `/notes` - Individual notes and documents
+- `/concepts` - Core concepts that form the foundation of the world model
-- **tools/** - Utility scripts and tools
+- `/connections` - Mappings and relationships between different concepts and areas of knowledge
-- **website build/** - Website related code and prototypes

-## Version Control

-This repository is version controlled using Git.
-The main purpose is to track changes to documents, especially those related to AI collaboration and document management strategies.

-## Getting Started
+## Usage

-To work with this repository:

-1. Clone the repository
-2. Use an Obsidian vault to open and edit the markdown files (optional)
-3. Make changes to documents
-4. Commit changes with descriptive commit messages
+This repository is primarily maintained using [Obsidian](https://obsidian.md/), a powerful knowledge management tool that allows for creating and visualizing connections between different pieces of information.

-## Document Management
+## License

-This repository follows the document management principles outlined in the [AI Document Management Summary](research/version control/ai_document_management_summary.md), which covers:

-- Document management solutions in AI collaboration
-- Approaches to AI-friendly documentation
-- Assessment mechanisms for document quality
-- Risk management approaches
-- Technical insights and best practices
+Personal use only - All rights reserved.